5 Tips If You Are Nervous About College

 If students are nervous about finding their way around campus, it may be helpful to explore the campus before classes start and find their classes.

-For students who will be attending an online school, they will need to develop extra self-discipline and get familiar with online programs like Zoom, if they’re not already.
-Doing this ahead of time could help minimize the stress of trying to log on the first time.
+For students who will be attending online classes, they will need to develop extra self-discipline and get familiar with online programs like Zoom.
+Doing this ahead of time can help minimize the stress of trying to log on the first time.

 Recommended: 11 Strategies for Paying for College and Other Expenses